NeonMercury/anim10.py/README.md

 anim10.py
 =========

 Animation library for python 3.
-It is port of kikito's [anim8 library](https://github.com/kikito/anim8).
+It is a port of kikito's [anim8 library](https://github.com/kikito/anim8).

 Documentation
 =============
-I am very sorry, but documentation is not ready yet.
+I am very sorry, but the documentation is not ready yet.
 You can see the documentation in the source code of the anim10.py python file.
 Also, you can view docs in the anim8 [README.md](https://github.com/kikito/anim8/blob/master/README.md).